 Mental health issues are extremely personal and whilst this is an umbrella term, the conditions that it encapsulates vary greatly.
 While the different conditions can be defined, the individual experiences of each condition can be varied.

-It is also not uncommon for people facing mental health challenges to experience more than one issue at a time, adding to the uniqueness of each situation.
+It is also not uncommon for people facing challenges to experience more than one issue at a time.
+This adding to the uniqueness of each situation.
 Understanding the specific conditions, the individual is facing is an important start to ensure the best treatment path is taken.

-There are a variety of different treatments and management options regardless of the mental health issue the individual is facing.
-There is a wide range of help available and it is important that the right options are identified for each individual to ensure the management of their mental health issue runs as smoothly as possible.
+There are a variety of different treatments and management options regardless of the issue the individual is facing.
+There is a wide range of help available and it is important that the right options are identified.
+This ensures the management of their mental health issue runs as smoothly as possible.

 How can I support?

 It is not uncommon for someone who is facing a mental health challenge to turn to friends or family before a healthcare professional.
 Even if you feel like you don’t have the knowledge or experience to offer support, sometimes all that matters is that you are there to listen should they need you.
-That said, sometimes it is those closest to the person who start to notice the changes and identifying this can be daunting.
+That said, sometimes it is those closest to the person who start to notice the changes.

 Identifying and opening up about how they may be feeling can be very scary for someone with a mental health issue.
 Researching suitable and available resources is vital to ensure that they receive the right help as early as they can.